 Lucy Jones, as Year 6 transition coordinator and the SENDCo liaise with feeder primary schools during the summer term to make arrangements for transition.
 The SENDCo will make contact with the feeder primary schools and arrange for additional transition work to take place where appropriate.
 There is an induction day for all Year 6 students in the Summer term, followed by a parent introduction and Q&A with the form tutor.
-An additional induction is held on the first day of the Autumn term, where only Year 7 and 12 students are in school.
 Some student may require a more bespoke transition package including additional visits or an extended transition plan, this will be determined on a case-by-case basis.